How could the SEC align its permanent rivals with the additions of Oklahoma and Texas?

 So, over a two-year span, Oklahoma will face every team in the conference.
 Over a four-year span, they will have hosted every team in the conference.

-One of the complaints with the current format is the reality that a teams don’t play host to some teams for more than a decade.
-For example, Texas A&M hasn’t hosted Georgia despite being in the same conference for 10 seasons and only played the Bulldogs once in that time.
+One of the complaints with the current format is the reality that an SEC may not play host to another for more than a decade.
+For example, Texas A&M hasn’t hosted Georgia despite being in the same conference for 10 seasons and only played the Bulldogs once in that time frame.
 The format getting the most consideration would fix that.

+Texas athletic director Chris Del Conte spoke at a Longhorns town hall about the future of the SEC schedule.
+Del Conte mentioned that it’s a work in progress, but by 2026, the SEC could be at a nine-game conference schedule.

 No format will leave everyone happy, but here’s a take on how the permanent rivals could align in the expanded SEC.